-- Maintain clear communication with students and advisors. - Note: Students and faculty advisors should be on the lookout for regular reminder emails every semester from the Program Coordinator. - Establish graduate advising best practices that pertain specifically to the local graduate program and its graduate degrees. - Maintain a graduate program handbook, including the steps and processes for students to complete degree requirements and grievance procedures for graduate students and advisors. - Hold a yearly orientation to familiarize new students and faculty with the graduate program and the university. - Create and maintain an easily accessible online list of information for graduate students that contains links to the Graduate School Handbook and other relevant university resources. - Note: See the Toolkit tab on the WGSS web page: wgss. osu.edu/toolkit. - Provide yearly written review of performance for graduate students and advisors. - Note: See page 11 on Annual Reviews for PhD students.
+- Maintain clear communication with students and advisors. - Note: Students and faculty advisors should be on the lookout for regular reminder emails every semester from the Program Coordinator. - Establish graduate advising best practices that pertain specifically to the local graduate program and its graduate degrees. - Maintain a graduate program handbook, including the steps and processes for students to complete degree requirements and grievance procedures for graduate students and advisors. - Hold a yearly orientation to familiarize new students and faculty with the graduate program and the university.

+- Create and maintain an easily accessible online list of information for graduate students that contains links to the Graduate School Handbook and other relevant university resources.
+Note: See the Toolkit tab on the WGSS webpage: wgss.osu.edu/toolkit - Provide yearly written review of performance for graduate students and advisors.